yerzhankaratay/AWT/exampleSite/content/blog/hellblade-senuas-sacrifice-russian-review-data-analysis.md

 There are 50 reviews of Hellblade: Senua's Sacrifice with a 10 out of 10 rating, more than 20 with around 8 and 9.
 96 people of 136 highly enjoyed the game.
 There are 26 people who rated it above 6 and 14 who certainly didn't like it.

 Before I lemmatized the numbers I had loaded the stop words for Russian from nltk and added others like 'very', 'own', 'which', 'can', 'whole', 'need', which I believe were missing in the list.
 I also added words like 'play' and 'game' cause they're abundant here.
 I found [a function](https://www.kaggle.com/alxmamaev/how-to-easy-preprocess-russian-text) to preprocess Russian texts on Kaggle, it served well to lemmatize and tokenize the reviews.
-First it converts the texts in lowercase letters, then lemmatizes them with MyStem() and if a word isn't in included in the stop words and is neither an empty space nor a punctuation symbol.
+First it converts the texts in lowercase letters, then lemmatizes them with MyStem and if a word isn't included in the stop words list and is neither an empty space nor a punctuation symbol.

 I'll just show what I got here and explain the underlying reasons of my actions in a different post: